glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

             assetId = "4446576906",
             model = "4446576906",
             modelName = "Noobster",
-            system_prompt = "you're clueless but also useful....", responseRadius = 20,
+            system_prompt = "I'm clueless but also can learn fast.
+I keep on moving in random ways.", responseRadius = 20,
             spawnPosition = Vector3.new(6.0, 18.0, -12.0),
             abilities = {